vennbury/lessons/python/basics/prerequisites/workflow-exercise.md

 - <b>Step 6:</b> Use the `ls` command (or your OS's alternative) to see whether the folder was added.
 Then, navigate into it.
 - <b>Step 7:</b> Create a file named `first.py` and open it with `code .`.
 (Technically, you open the folder, not the file, but it doesn't matter for our purposes).
 - <b>Step 8:</b> Write `print('Hello, world!')` in that file.
 - <b>Step 9:</b> Now you need to add the file to the staging area, commit it, and push it to the repository.
-You have two ways of doing it: via CLI or via VS Code.
+You have two ways of doing it: via CLI or VS Code.
 We <b>highly</b> recommend using the second way at least until the end of the Basics course, because you need to practice with the CLI.
 However, we will show you both: Step 10 pertains to the CLI, while step 11 pertains to VS Code.
 - <b>Step 10.1:</b> In your CLI, type `git status`.
 It will show you the changes made to your file.
 - <b>Step 10.2:</b> Type `git add .`.
 This command adds all of the files into a staging area.
-Type `git status` again and check that the file were, in fact, added there.
+Type `git status` again and check that the file was added.
 - <b>Step 10.3:</b> Type `git commit -m "First commit"`.
 This command makes a commit to the repository.
 The commits, however, stay on your local machine until you push them into the remote (Github) repository.
 (Type `git status` to see that the files are not in the staging area anymore).
 - <b>Step 10.4:</b> Type `git push origin main` to push the changes into GitHub.
 - <b>Step 10.5:</b> Go to the GitHub repository you created for this exercise and refresh the page.
 You should see the changes reflected here.